NHK World Premium: Internet service

 NHK World Premium programs and contents are available online but for the linear channel, which mostly aired NHK titles including live events, were available on selected countries, including Asian countries outside Japan.
 Following the termination of the European satellite service JSTV, on October 31, 2023, NHK World Premium is now available in Europe as an Internet broadcast offered via toober.
-Meanwhile in North America, following the closure of TV Japan, they moved most of TV Japan titles to their streaming platform Jme, which include NHK World Premium and Jme Select, which resemble the similarity to their former TV Japan linear channel.
+Meanwhile, in North America, following the closure of TV Japan, they moved most of TV Japan titles to their streaming platform Jme, which include NHK World Premium and Jme Select, which resemble the similarity to their former TV Japan linear channel.
+The number of countries in Europe, Asia, Central and South America, and Africa where NHK World Premium is available via toober increased late 2025.